RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 2. If you are asked for extended user access rights during the installation click Yes!

+On Windows 10 this is done by clicking on "more info" and then "Run anyway".
+	.. image :: HamLab_images/PowerSDRinstallation3.PNG
+	.. image :: HamLab_images/PowerSDRinstallation4.PNG

 3. Follow the instructions of the setup routine and accept the license agreements if asked for.